s3xysteak/vite-plugin-cesium-build/README.md

 ## :memo: Usage

-> If you are `"not interested in document just make it work asap"`, please refer to [examples](https://github.com/s3xysteak/vite-plugin-cesium-build/tree/main/examples).
+> If you are `"not interested in document just wanna make it work asap"`, please refer to [examples](https://github.com/s3xysteak/vite-plugin-cesium-build/tree/main/examples).

 Install this plugin